Mike Waller's.

 even CONSIDER HITTING this end of the crank with ANYTHING, this is the only way the engine gets it's supply of oil through this spigot and an oil-seal that surrounds it any damage is going to mess with this supply.

-It is suggested that on end fed models IE, B25 you sit the engine in a wooden box with the timing side up.
+It is suggested that on end fed models IE, BSA B25 you sit the engine in a wooden box with the timing side up.

 You then use your puller you have made, and there is a full size pattern for this in the "Rupert" book, to pull the timing side crankcase from the crankshaft, so no need to strike this end of the crank with anything.
 You then use the same puller to remove the crank from the chain case side.

-I am sure that MIKE did not intend hitting the crank at all, but with the pressure of filming and the time it was taking his frustration got the better of him.
+I am sure that Mike did not intend hitting the crank at all, but with the pressure of filming and the time it was taking his frustration got the better of him.

 And there is NO second takes on the footage he is doing.
 Enjoy the series I most certainly do...